 During the 2022/23 academic year, the College successfully launched its first T level in Management and Administration, recruiting 15 students.
-During the same year, preparations were undertaken for the launch of two additional T levels in Education and Early Years and Accounting in September 2023.
+During the same year, preparations were undertaken for the launch of two additional T levels in Education and Early Years and Accounting which commenced in September 2023.
+These T levels recruited 10 and 9 students respectively.
 Exploiting T Level opportunities would seem to be prudent given the government review of Applied General Qualifications and the leaning towards a system which favours a binary system of A levels and T levels.
-For this reason, we plan to expand our portfolio of T levels in 2024 to include Media, Broadcast and Production.
+For this reason, we launched a new T level in Media, Broadcast and Production in Sept 2024 and plan to branch into Health and Digital T level routes in the coming years.